 See him here in Hospitals Go After Accident Victims’ Settlement Money.

 Geoff is the past-President of the State Bar of Arizona (2015-2016).
-The President leads the Board of Governors which itself oversees the Bar’s $15 million annual budget and licenses approximately 18,000 attorneys throughout the state.
+The SBA President leads the Board of Governors, which itself oversees the Bar’s $15 million annual budget and licenses approximately 18,000 attorneys throughout the state.
 During his term, Geoff’s focus was “access to justice.”
 To further this goal he developed the SBA’s Public Service Center, which connects pro bono and modest means clients with attorneys willing to assist them for little or no cost.

-For ten years, Geoff also served as a Judge Pro Tempore with the Maricopa County Superior Court and he volunteers his time with a number of organizations, including the the Arizona Brain Injury Association and assisting poor and indigent families with free legal services.
+For ten years, Geoff also served as a Judge Pro Tempore with the Maricopa County Superior Court.
+He also volunteers his time with a number of public service organizations and devotes significant time to assisting poor and indigent families with free legal services.

 - Arizona State Bar, 2000